Skip to content

 Kelvingrove Park is one of the most sought-after and lively places in the Scottish city of Glasgow.
 This slice of Scotland parks impresses tourists with its numerous natural and architectural attractions.

-Kelvingrove Park was established in 1852 by the famous English gardener, Sir Joseph Paxton, for the purpose of expanding the city to the west.
+Kelvingrove Park was established in 1852 by the famous English gardener Sir Joseph Paxton to expand the city to the west.

-Three important exhibitions were held in the park; in 1888, 1901, and 1911.
+Three critical exhibitions were held in the park: 1888, 1901, and 1911.
 During the exhibitions, impressive structures were built at the park, including the large pavilion that now houses the art gallery and museum.

-The park has plenty of attractions that are worth a visit, including the famous art gallery and museum, which is adjacent to the park.
+The park has plenty of attractions worth visiting, including the famous art gallery and museum, which is adjacent to the park.
 Also, the Stewart Memorial Fountain and the bronze figures at the park deserve special attention, like that of physicist Lord Kelvin and the writer Thomas Carlyle, among many others.

 The vast Kelvingrove Park has a total area of 34 hectares, and it is home to several birds, such as the Grey Heron, Goldcrest, Mallard (Wild Duck), and Chaffinch.
 Other wildlife, including red foxes, brown rats, and otters, can also be found here.